-Due to demand, TG PALS has been running a significant others support group from January 2013.
-The group welcomes partners, parents, children, siblings , friends and colleagues of trans folk who need a safe space to talk.
-This includes people who have been bereaved or have lost a loved one or close friend due to issues arising from trans status.
+Due to demand, TG PALS has been running a significant others support group January 2013.
+The group welcomes partners, parents, children, siblings , friends and colleagues of trans people who need a safe space to talk.
+This includes people who have been bereaved or have lost a loved one or close friend due to issues arising from gender identity.

 It can be to let off steam without worrying loved ones who are already struggling, or to celebrate and share coping skills..or simply to make friends with someone who understands that the people in a trans persons life also have a 'coming out' process of their own.

-It cannot be underestimated how important a supportive family and social network can be for a trans person in undergoing a successful transition.
+It cannot be underestimated how important a supportive family and social network can be for a trans person in living the life they feel is authentic and valued.
+This support is also vital in undergoing a successful transition where change can prove demanding and stressful.
 We aim to offer families and friends the peer support they need to build strong foundations and maintain good relationships and have happy, working family relationships.

 DATES AND VENUE TO BE CONFIRMED ON EVENTS PAGE.

-TG PALS have been accepted as Associate Members of the East Kent Carers Consortium!
+TG PALS were accepted as Associate Members of the East Kent Carers Consortium.

 We continue to look towards a working future with positive links and would like to extend our warmest thanks to Carers Support and Norman House for the use of their premises for our Drab & Dress TG Peer Support Group throughout 2012.

-We will continue to work with partner caring agencies in supporting those who care for trans loved ones, and hope during this year to be making progress towards supporting young people who have a transgender parent.
+We will continue to work with partner caring agencies in supporting those who care for trans loved ones, and hope to make progress towards supporting young people who have a transgender parent.
 If you or someone you know would benefit or you have any suggestions as to how we can best support young people we would love to hear from you!

-Human Libraries at Ashford Gateway Plus and Ramsgate Library were both successful where we met several members of the public for some very interesting and intelligent conversations.
+Living Libraries at Ashford Gateway Plus and Ramsgate Library were both successful where we met members of the public for some very interesting and intelligent conversations.